bheimbu/evolutionary_ecology/docs/source/second_week.rst

 **T1_A3**

 .. important::
-  - Oribatid mites are divided into six major groups.
-  - Draw a phylogenetic tree of the six major groups.
+  - Draw a phylogenetic tree of the six major groups of Oribatida.
   - Write the name of the major group on the branch and the species' names at the tip.

   Take a picture of your drawing and upload it on DoIT.